Michdev2024/phase_1_project/README.md

 ## Data Understanding and Analysis

 ### Data Source
-The data comes from the National Transportation Safety Board (NTSB) and spans from 1962 to 2023.
-It includes detailed records of civil aviation accidents and select incidents.
+The dataset is sourced from the National Transportation Safety Board (NTSB) and covers the period from 1962 to 2023.
+It contains comprehensive records of civil aviation accidents as well as select incidents.

 ### Key Data Fields:
 - **Event.Id**: Unique accident identifier.